 The law also prescribes the assignment of these matters to the respective laws.
-Major laws established for the purpose of providing safety regulations on the utilization of nuclear energy and related laws include "the Law for the Regulation of Nuclear Source Material, Nuclear Fuel Material and Reactors (the Reactor Regulation Law)", "the Electricity Utilities Industry Law," "the Law Concerning Prevention from Radiation Hazards due to Radioisotopes, etc. (the Radiation Hazards Prevention Law)" and "Medical Care Law, etc." Also included are "the Basic Law for General Emergency Preparedness," "the Special Law of Nuclear Emergency Preparedness (the Special Law for Nuclear Emergency)," "the Law for Technical Standards of Radiation Hazards Prevention" and "the Specified Radioactive Waste Final Disposal Act," etc.
+Major laws established for the purpose of providing safety regulations on the utilization of nuclear energy and related laws include "the Law for the Regulation of Nuclear Source Material", Nuclear Fuel Material and Reactors (the Reactor Regulation Law)", "the Electricity Utilities Industry Law", "the Law Concerning Prevention from Radiation Hazards due to Radioisotopes, etc. (the Radiation Hazards Prevention Law)" and "Medical Care Law", etc. Also included are "the Basic Law for General Emergency Preparedness," "the Special Law of Nuclear Emergency)," "the Law for Technical Standards of Radiation Hazards Prevention" and "the Specified Radioactive Waste Final Disposal Act," etc.